-NOTICE: The Native Peoples of New York gallery will be closed July 1 – August 5 for required maintenance.
+NOTICE: The Native Peoples of New York gallery is temporarily closed for required maintenance.
 We appreciate your patience and apologize for any inconvenience.
-We look forward to reopening the gallery on Tuesday, August 6.
+Additional information about when the gallery will reopen will be posted here.

 Native Peoples of New York